-- · Gained listing of our common stock on the NYSE Amex Stock Exchange - · Improved investor awareness through presentation at several prominent investor conferences - · Secured independent analyst coverage from several major brokerage firms - Announced that our second clinical study of Lymphoseek in subjects with breast cancer or melanoma (NEO3-09) reached its accrual goal - · Completed a successful pre-investigational new drug meeting for RIGScan[TM] with the U.S. Food and Drug Administration (FDA) - · Reached agreement with a major investor regarding a potential proxy contest - · Appointed Drs.
-Peter Drake and Jess Jones to the Neoprobe Board of Directors - · Appointed Dr. Mark Pykett as President and CEO - Filed a shelf registration on Form S-3 to allow the Company to raise capital as necessary through the sale of up to \$100 million in a primary offering of securities - · Announced Lymphoseek met all primary and secondary endpoints in the NEO3-09 clinical study

-- Announced top-line data from the NEO3-09 clinical study with all primary endpoints achieved - Announced the sale of our gamma detection device business to Devicor Medical Products, Inc., subject to shareholder approval, for up to \$50 million in total consideration - · Appointed Thomas Tulip as Executive Vice President and Chief Business Officer - Presented full data from the NEO3-09 clinical study at the American Society of Clinical Oncology and Society of Nuclear Medicine Meetings - · Established a European business unit to support regulatory, development and commercial activities in the European Union - · Undertook process development and pilot production activities for RIGScan manufacturing
+- · Gained listing of our common stock on the NYSE Amex Stock Exchange - · Improved investor awareness through presentation at several prominent investor conferences - · Secured independent analyst coverage from several major brokerage firms - · Announced that our second clinical study of Lymphoseek in subjects with breast cancer or melanoma (NEO3-09) reached its accrual goal - · Completed a successful pre-investigational new drug meeting for RIGScanTM with the U.S. Food and Drug Administration (FDA) - · Reached agreement with a major investor regarding a potential proxy contest - Appointed Dr. Mark Pykett as President and Chief Executive Officer, and appointed Drs.
+Peter Drake, Jess Jones and Pykett to the Neoprobe Board of Directors - · Filed a shelf registration on Form S-3 to allow the Company to raise capital as necessary through the sale of up to \$100 million in a primary offering of securities - · Announced Lymphoseek met all primary and secondary endpoints in the NEO3-09 clinical study - Announced top-line data from the NEO3-09 clinical study with all primary and secondary endpoints achieved and presented full data from the study at major medical meetings - Appointed Dr. Thomas Tulip as Executive Vice President and Chief Business Officer - · Completed the sale of our gamma detection device business to Devicor Medical Products, Inc., for \$30 million in proceeds and up to an additional \$20 million in potential future royalties - · Presented full data from the NEO3-09 clinical study at the American Society of Clinical Oncology and Society of Nuclear Medicine Meetings